There's a version of this you can explain away.

 All of it means something has been taking more from you than it's been giving back for long enough that the deficit has become visible.

+Write it down.
 If the idea of talking to a GP feels like too much right now, that's also information.
-Write it down instead.
 The Dead End Desk Survival Journal isn't a therapy tool and it doesn't claim to be.
-But there's something about externalising what's happening — making it visible, specific, real — that makes it less consuming than when it's circling inside your head.
+But there's something about externalising what's happening — making it visible, specific, real — that makes it less consuming than when it's circling inside your head like a particularly unhelpful screensaver.

 Don't make major decisions from inside the worst of it.
-This is counterintuitive because the worst of it is usually when the urge to do something — quit, confront, burn it all down — is strongest.
+This is counterintuitive because the worst of it is usually when the urge to do something — quit, confront, burn it all down, send the email you've been drafting in your head since November — is strongest.
 But decisions made from depletion are different from decisions made from clarity.
 If you can, hold the big moves until you've had enough distance to think clearly.

-Do reduce the demand on you now, even if you can't change the situation yet.
+Reduce the demand now.
+Even if you can't change the situation yet.
 Let some things be good enough.
 Let the inbox wait.
 Protect one evening a week with the same aggression your employer uses to claim your time.
 It won't fix it.
 But it stops the depletion accelerating while you work out what comes next.
+The piece on how to stop taking work home with you covers the mechanics of this.

-If work is affecting your mental health consistently, the question of whether to stay or go becomes less about career strategy and more about wellbeing.
+If work is making you depressed consistently, the question of whether to stay or go becomes less about career strategy and more about wellbeing.
 And that's a different calculation.

 If what you're experiencing has moved beyond work stress into something that feels like a crisis — if you're having thoughts of harming yourself or you're not coping — please talk to someone today.
 Your GP, a crisis line, someone you trust.
 You don't have to be at a specific level of bad to deserve support.
 You just have to be struggling, and struggling is enough.